 Difficulties in an earlier incarnation can trouble the soul's current body/mind.
 Via trance, practitioners can lead journeys back through time, revealing the source of such a problem, and then suggest reparative spiritual endeavors.
 Prominent teachers of this work have included Roger Woolger and Brian Weiss.

-Practitioners, basing individual or group processes on the work of Bert Hellinger, disclose deviations in the ancestral family field resulting from events that deviated from the natural order that determines.
+Practitioners, basing individual or group processes on the work of Bert Hellinger, disclose deviations in the ancestral family field resulting from events that deviated from the natural order that love determines.
 They then suggest corrective interactions to bring healing to that field and awareness of the present entanglement with past deviations from the natural order of love.

 The practices of the First Nations can be profitably adapted, such as Soul Retrieval and Shamanic Ritual.
 Plant Spirit Medicine uses local vegetation not as healing herbs, but as conveyers of nature's healing intention.
 The Sweat Lodge is a potent purification ceremony.
 Drumming Circles can be quite helpful.
 The Vision Quest, three or four days of solo fasting and ritual in the wilderness, can be life-transformative.
-Finally, one's spirituality can be enhanced through training that teaches how to survive with only what nature directly provides.
+Finally, one's spirituality can be enhanced through outdoor training that teaches how to survive with only what nature directly provides.

 Devotion to the exploration of one's inner life may be an important aspect of healing.
 Some methods are structured, while some are formless.
 Some require stillness, while some involve movement.
 Activities like journaling or walking can be developed as meditative practices.
 A person may explore several methods to find the one that works best.